SonakshiA/Trivia/README.md

 # Trivia
-A trivia game made using Tkinter.
+A trivia game made using Tkinter

 # Questions Database
 The application fetches an API from optendb.com